dariopellegrini/KDone/README.md

 ```

-This configuration will open these endpoints:
+This configuration will open these endpoints for Game model:

 - POST http://localhost:23146/games performs creation of a new game
 - GET http://localhost:23146/games returns the list of all games